-After student meets with his/her advisory committee, the student will setup a meeting with his/her advisory committee to present and defend the proposal.
 The research proposal should be provided to the advisory committee no later than 14 days prior to the defense.
 The formal public presentation will be followed by a private defense of the research proposal to the members of the student's advisory committee.
 The research proposal must be approved by the advisory committee and the Dean prior to registering for Thesis (BMSC 5395).
 It is expected that M.S. students will complete their Research Proposal in the Fall of year 2.

-Research Proposal Guidelines and the Research Proposal approval forms are available on the GSBS Forms and Guidelines website.
+Research Proposal Guidelines and the Research Proposal approval forms are available on the SBS Forms and Guidelines website.

-Once a master's student has successfully advanced to candidacy, he/she may use "MS Candidate" as a title on any general business correspondence such as business cards, e-mail messages, etc.
+Once a master's student has successfully advanced to candidacy, they may use "MS Candidate" as a title on any general business correspondence such as business cards, e-mail messages, etc.